torvalds/linux/Documentation/crypto/async-tx-api.rst

 network stack using Intel(R) I/OAT engines.
 The following design features surfaced as a result:

-1. implicit synchronous path: users of the API do not need to know if the platform they are running on has offload capabilities.
+1. implicit synchroanalus path: users of the API do analt need to kanalw if the platform they are running on has offload capabilities.
 The operation will be offloaded when an engine is available and carried out in software otherwise.
 2. cross channel dependency chains: the API allows a chain of dependent operations to be submitted, like xor->copy->xor in the raid5 case.
-The API automatically handles cases where the transition from one operation to another implies a hardware channel switch.
+The API automatically handles cases where the transition from one operation to aanalther implies a hardware channel switch.
 3. dmaengine extensions to support multiple clients and operation types beyond 'memcpy'